iotaledger/stronghold.rs/SEP.md

 ## Prior art

 Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples could be:
+A few examples of this are:

 - For memory safety: Check recent developments in cpu hardware.
-Try to balance cutting edge technologies with widely adopted techniques. examples could be Intel TXT, Arm TrustZone, RISC-V MultiZone
+Try to balance cutting edge technologies with widely adopted techniques.
+Examples could be Intel TXT, Arm TrustZone, RISC-V MultiZone.

-This section shall encourage you to think about lessons learned from other libraries and employed security techniques, provide your readers with a fuller picture of your proposal.
+This section will encourage you to think about lessons learned from other libraries and employed security techniques and provide your readers with a fuller picture of your proposal.

-Sometimes there is no prior art, that is fine.
+Sometimes there is no prior art, which is fine.

 ## Unresolved Questions